tiepdotme/samwize.com/_drafts/uikit-dynamics-guide.markdown

   - Composable
   - Configure the parameters then add to animator
 3. View
-  - The are actually UIDynamicItem
+  - They are actually UIDynamicItem
   - Behaviour-View is n-n